 This requirement is only waived if the applicant is currently enrolled in a high school program at a U.S. school or at a school where the language of instruction is English.

+Standardized test scores are not required unless a school profile is unavailable.
 If a school profile is unavailable, students should provide official PSAT, SAT, or ACT test scores.
-Students should only submit official test scores if a high school profile is not available.
 Test scores submitted otherwise will not be considered in the application review.
 Unofficial test scores cannot be considered.

 PSAT scores should be submitted officially by emailing the PDF score report to email@example.com.
 Official ACT and SAT scores should be submitted directly to Columbia University School of Professional Studies using the following school codes: SAT school code: 2594; ACT school code: 2721.